Education in Angola: History

 The government began implementation of its education plan in close cooperation with its allies, particularly Cuba and the Soviet Union.
 Hundreds of Cuban and Soviet teachers traveled to Angola to teach, and about 5,000 Angolan students studied in Cuba or the Soviet Union.
 Despite the government's efforts, the UNITA insurgency prevented the construction of a new education system on the remains of that inherited from the Portuguese.
 Between 1977 and the mid-1980s, school enrolment declined, reflecting the dire effects of the insurgency.
 The demands of the war had drained funds that could otherwise have been applied to building schools, printing books, and purchasing equipment.
 Fighting also disrupted the education of hundreds of thousands of children.

 A number of Angolan organizations become active during the 1980s in the quest for better educational facilities.
 In 1987 the JMPLA launched a special campaign to recruit 1,000 young people to teach in primary schools in Luanda Province.
 The groups targeted by the campaign included secondary school and higher education graduates, as well as some workers.
 The OMA sponsored programs to teach women to read and write and was involved in programs to reduce infant mortality and promote family planning.
 Even the military formed a special group in 1980, the eighth contingent of the Comrade Dangereux Brigade, whose basic function was to teach primary school; 6,630 brigade members were reported to have taught 309,419 students by 1987.

 In 1988, according to the United States Center for Defense Information, the Angolan government spent more per capita on the military (US$892) than on education (US$310).
 The war in the southern and central regions of the country prevented the spread of the school system; the consequences of the fighting, including UNITA attacks on schools and teachers and the massive displacement of rural populations in those areas, disrupted the education of hundreds of thousands of children.
-Further damaging to Angola's future was the fact that many of those studying abroad had either failed to complete their courses of study or had not returned to Angola.
+Further damaging to Angola's future was that many of those studying abroad had either failed to complete their courses of study or had not returned to Angola.

 After independence from Portugal in 1975, Angolan students continued to be admitted to Portuguese high schools, polytechnical institutes and universities, through bilateral agreements between the Portuguese and the Angolan governments, most of them belong to the Angolan elites.
 However, many of those studying in European countries like Portugal and Russia failed to complete their courses of study or had not returned to Angola.